biraj21/termctl/README.md

   termctl.color.set_underline();
   ```

-- Reset all styles to default
+- Resets all styles to default
   ```javascript
   // termctl.color.reset_styles(): void

   termctl.color.reset_styles();
   ```

-> Read _tests/test.js_ to see termctl in action.
+> <b>Note:</b> We are just using escape sequences inside these methods for changing styles.
+So resetting styles before exiting is always good idea.

+> Test scripts goes inside _tests/test.js_ You can also use it as reference (i.e) Examples.